lightbend/kalix-javascript-sdk/samples/js/js-replicated-entity-shopping-cart/README.md

 npm run build && npm run start
 ```

-With both the proxy and your application running, any defined endpoints should be available at `http://localhost:9000`.
+With both the Kalix Runtime and your application running, any defined endpoints should be available at `http://localhost:9000`.
 In addition to the defined gRPC interface, each method has a corresponding HTTP endpoint.
 Unless configured otherwise (see [Transcoding HTTP](https://docs.kalix.io/javascript/proto.html#_transcoding_http)), this endpoint accepts POST requests at the path `/[package].[entity name]/[method]`.
 For example, using `curl`:

 ```shell
 curl -XPOST -H "Content-Type: application/json" -d '{"product_id": "kalix-tshirt", "name": "Kalix T-shirt", "quantity": 3}' localhost:9000/cart/cart1/items/add